HomeLatest NewsEnergyIIT Roorkee, Servotech sign MoUs to strengthen domestic EV charging infrastructure

 According to Raman Bhatia, Managing Director, Servotech Power Systems, the two, three and four wheelers charger market of India unfolds as a significant yet untapped territory.
 Influx of Chinese components are dominating the current market.

-“This development strengthens our commitment towards making Make in India concept a reality… Furthermore, our collaboration with an esteemed organisation like IIT Roorkee is instrumental in reinforcing our goal of making India self-reliant as well as making Servotech a leading leader of EV Industry,” Bhatia said.
+“This development strengthens our commitment towards making Make in India concept a reality… Furthermore, our collaboration with an esteemed organisation like IIT Roorkee is instrumental in reinforcing our goal of making India self-reliant as well as making Servotech a leading global leader of EV Industry,” Bhatia said.

-“We believe that the EV charging technology developed through these collaborations will play a key role in accelerating the adoption of electric vehicles as well as will be pivotal in transforming the way we think about transportation and energy consumption in India,” said Prof. Mukesh Pathak, Principal Investigator, of Electrical Engineering, IIT Roorkee.
+“We believe that the EV charging technology developed through these collaborations will play a key role in accelerating the adoption of electric vehicles as well as will be in transforming the way we think about transportation and consumption in India,” said Prof. Mukesh Pathak, Principal Investigator, Department of Electrical Engineering, IIT Roorkee.

 Get the day's headlines from Tech Observer straight in your inbox